What is an Easement?

 An easement is a legal right to use another’s land for a specific limited purpose or benefit.
 In other words, when someone is granted an easement, he is granted the legal right to use the property, but the legal title to the land itself remains with the owner of the land.
 Most commonly, easements are granted to utility companies to run power lines or cable lines (known as utility easements).
 However, you may also grant an easement to your neighbor if your property is in the way of his access to a road, or to anyone else who needs to have a legal right to access your private land (easement of access).

 Easements are classified as “appurtenant” or “in gross.”
 Types of easements classified as “appurtenant” are said to “run with the land,” which means it is part of the formal ownership of the land rather than for a specified period of time.
-For instance, if a neighbor, Sam is granted an easement known as an easement appurtenant to move his car in and out of the neighbor’s driveway, when Sam sells his property, the new owner becomes the easement holder and also has the limited right to continue to have access to a neighbor’s driveway.
+For instance, if a neighbor, Sam is granted an easement known as an easement appurtenant to move his car in and out of the neighbor’s driveway, when Sam sells his property, the new property owner becomes the easement holder and also has the limited right to continue to have access to a neighbor’s driveway.
 In addition, both Sam and future property owners can use the neighbor’s driveway in only the limited manner arranged between the underlying land owner and the original grantee of the easement.
 In this example, the neighbor, known as Joe, granted neighbor Sam an express (formally spelled out) easement with terms that provided Sam with the limited easement rights to use the driveway to move his car.
 Neither Sam nor future owners can use the driveway for other purposes such as playing basketball with his kids.
 A title search by a prospective owner of the underlying property would reveal an easement appurtenant.

 Find the right lawyer for your legal issue.